deployKF/deployKF/argocd-plugin/README.md

 spec:
   project: "default"
   source:
-    ## any valid git repository
+    ## source git repo configuration
-    ##  - note, this does NOT need to be the deployKF repository, we are only using it
+    ##  - we use the 'deploykf/deploykf' repo so we can read its 'sample-values.yaml'
-    ##    to access the './sample-values.yaml' file for the `values_files` parameter
+    ##    file, but you may use any repo (even one with no files)
     ##
     repoURL: "https://github.com/deployKF/deployKF.git"
-    targetRevision: "v0.1.1"
+    targetRevision: "v0.1.1" # <-- replace with a deployKF repo tag!
     path: "."

     ## plugin configuration